Venice’s Community and Historical Resources

 The museum engages the public in local history through changing and permanent exhibits, tours of the Triangle Inn, special events, newsletters, social media, as well as onsite and offsite educational outreach programs to youth and adults.
 Additional services offered also include assisting the public with research requests and assisting with image request orders.
 The museum’s gift shop offers books, DVDs and other merchandise pertaining to local history available for purchase.

-The Department of Historical Resources also maintains and preserves two historic properties owned by the City of Venice.
+The Division of Historical Resources also maintains and preserves two historic properties owned by the City of Venice.